-The song “Believe” written by Glen Ballard and Alan Silvestri, and performed by Josh Groban, was nominated for Best Original Song at the 77th Academy Awards, and won a Grammy award in 2006.
+The song “Believe” written by Glen Ballard and Alan Silvestri, and performed by Josh Groban, was nominated for Best Original Song at the 77th Academy Awards.

 The alternative Polar Express theme song is the title track “The Polar Express” performed by Tom Hanks himself!

 No.2: The Polar Express Hot Chocolate Song